oniony/TMSU/README.md

 Usage
 =====

-A command overview and details on how to use each command are available via the integrated help:
+A subcommand overview and detail on how to use each subcommand is available via the integrated help:

     $ tmsu help